 The merger is subject to the requirements of the Hart-Scott-Rodino Antitrust Improvements Act, which we refer to as the HSR Act, and the related rules and regulations, which provide that certain acquisition transactions may not be completed until required information has been furnished to the Antitrust Division of the Department of Justice, which we refer to as the Antitrust Division, and the Federal Trade Commission, which we refer to as the FTC, and until certain waiting periods have been terminated or have expired.
-Constellation and Exelon provided the required information on May 31, 2011.
-The expiration or early termination of the HSR Act waiting period would not preclude the Antitrust Division or the FTC from challenging the merger on antitrust grounds and seeking to preliminarily or permanently enjoin the proposed merger.
-Neither Exelon nor Constellation believes that the merger will violate federal antitrust laws, but we cannot guarantee that the Antitrust Division or the FTC will not take a different position.
-If we do not complete the merger within 12 months after the expiration or early termination of the initial HSR Act waiting period, Exelon and Constellation will need to submit new information to the Antitrust Division and the FTC, and wait for the expiration or earlier termination of a new HSR Act waiting period before we could complete the merger.
+Pursuant to HSR Act requirements, Exelon and Constellation made their required initial fillings to the Antitrust Division and FTC on May 31, 2011.
+Exelon and Constellation each received from the Antitrust Division a Request for Additional Information and Documentary Material, which we refer to as the Second Request, on June 30, 2011.
+Substantial compliance with the Second Request by Constellation and Exelon triggers a 30 day waiting period during which time the merger may not close.
+The expiration or early termination of this waiting period would not preclude the Antitrust Division from continuing its examination of the proposed transaction, nor from challenging the merger on antitrust grounds and seeking to preliminarily or permanently enjoin the proposed merger.
+Neither Exelon nor Constellation believes that the merger will violate federal antitrust laws, and neither expects the Antitrust Division review of the transaction to materially delay the expected consummation of the merger.
+However, we cannot guarantee that the Antitrust Division will not take a different position.

+If we do not complete the merger within 12 months after the expiration or early termination of the HSR Act waiting period, Exelon and Constellation will need to submit new information to the Antitrust Division and the FTC, and wait for the expiration or earlier termination of a new HSR Act waiting period before we could complete the merger.